Paul Mitchell Pro Tools Express Ion Unclipped 3-in-1 Curling Wand Review

 Might skip

-• Very short hair that curls better with a small clipped iron
+• Very short hair that’s easier to curl with a small, clipped iron

 Performance and results